 - 2015, Maryland: $335,000 Settlement.
 A 50-year-old female massage therapist has a low impact accident with an SUV.
 Our client had no property damage.
 She thought she was fine.
 She drove home from the crash.
 But she is later found to have ulnar neuropathy.
 We brought a lawsuit in federal court after a meaningless settlement offer of $12,000 from Deep South Insurance.
 Suit was brought against the trucking company and the truck driver in the Maryland Federal District Court in Baltimore.
 Defendants argue what you think they would argue: "How could she be hurt in the accident?"
 But Plaintiff’s treating orthopedic surgeon supported her contention that the injury was caused by the crash.
 But the case still reached a settlement after we vigorously prepared the case for trial.
 Miller & Zois handled this case.

 - 2015, Maryland: $47,380 Verdict – Three retired women were driving through the 895 Tunnel.
 After they paid the toll, a car suddenly rear-ends their vehicle.
-There was very little damage to their vehicle, but their car is pushed into the following car.
+There was very little damage to their vehicle, but their car is pushed into the following car in the collision.
 Despite the lack of damage, each of the plaintiffs complains of soft-tissue damage.
 They file suit against the driver of the at-fault vehicle alleging that he followed their car too closely.
 The case goes to trial, prompting the defense to contest the extent of the plaintiffs’ injuries.
 In the end, each plaintiff is awarded medical costs and $6,000 in pain and suffering.

 - 2015, New York: $125,000 Verdict – A man in his mid-20s was riding in the back seat of a car when it stopped at a red light.
 Another vehicle rear-ends his car.
 Immediately after the crash a verbal argument ensues between the occupants of each vehicle.
 After the argument, the man in the car that was rear-ended is taken by ambulance to the hospital, where he is treated for neck pain.
 A few months later, he undergoes a series of MRIs, which show disc herniation and bulges.
 He sues the driver of the other vehicle, who claims that the only injuries suffered were soft-tissue injuries.
 Further, they allege that the disc injuries were the result of a degenerative disc disease that plagued the plaintiff.
 The jury eventually awarded $125,000.
 The entire award was for pain and suffering.

 - 2015, Illinois: $79,811 Verdict – A sixty-year-old secretary was driving in the evening behind several other vehicles.
 She pulls up to a red light when a car strikes her from behind.
 The woman is taken by ambulance to the emergency room, with soft-tissue damage and sprains of her back, neck, and legs.
 Plaintiff undergoes three months of physical therapy.
 She decides to sue the driver of the other vehicle, claiming that the accident spurred on additional pain and discomfort whenever she tries to walk or stand for extended periods of time.
-At trial, the defense concedes liability but takes issue with damages, suggesting that the bulk of the plaintiff’s injuries came from previous medical conditions.
+At trial, the defense concedes liability but fights on damages, suggesting that the bulk of the plaintiff’s injuries came from previous medical conditions.
 After a deadlocked jury received an instruction to keep deliberating, they returned a verdict for the plaintiff for $79,811.

 - 2015, Pennsylvania: $75,015 – A pizzeria shop owner is rear-ended by a pickup truck while stuck in traffic.
 48 hours after the accident he seeks the care of a chiropractor after experiencing back and neck pain.
 After nearly eight months of treatment, the chiropractor noted that the man should be back to around 90% of his pre-accident baseline status.
 Still, an MRI reveals that the man also suffered disc herniation, requiring heat and massage therapy for an additional five months.
 Given the mounting costs, the man sues the driver of the other vehicle.
 At trial, the other driver admits liability but brings up the fact that the injured driver did not miss any work nor was the impact significant.
 A jury awards the injured driver $75,015.